BarshaC/calcapp/README.md

 # calcapp
-Simple gui displays for the user to enter the numbers and do some simple calculation like addition,subtraction, division and multiplication
+Simple gui display helps the user to enter the numbers and do some simple calculation like addition,subtraction, division and multiplication